The closest alternatives to Pretzel Salt are Bagel Salt, Kosher Salt, Red Diamond Sea Salt, Rock Salt, and Morton Salt.

 Bagel salt is a type of salt that is specially formulated for use on bagels.

-It is coarser than regular table salt and has a slightly different flavor profile that brings out the taste of the bagel.
+It is coarser than regular table salt and has a slightly different flavor that brings out the taste of the bagel.

 Bagel salt is also less likely to dissolve in water, so it stays on the bagel's surface longer and doesn't get washed away by the water used to boil the bagels.